IBM-Bluemix-Docs/ComposeForMySQL/reference-architecture.md

 ## Replication

 An {{site.data.keyword.composeForMySQL_full}} deployment starts with three data nodes in a cluster, spread over the region's availability zones.
 Data is replicated across all three nodes; if one data member in the cluster becomes unreachable, your cluster continues to operate normally.
-The cluster is configured so that if the leader member in the cluster fails, the current slave is promoted to leader within 60 seconds of the leader becoming unresponsive.
+The cluster is configured so that if the leader member in the cluster fails, the current follower is promoted to leader within 60 seconds of the leader becoming unresponsive.

 ## Disk Encryption